puppetlabs/puppet-docs/source/pe/3.2/external_ca.markdown

 canonical: "/pe/latest/external_ca.html"
 ---

-#Using an External Certificate Authority with Puppet Enterprise

 PE uses its own certificate authority (CA) to generate and verify certificates and security credentials (private and public keys and certificate revocation lists) for the various elements that make up a PE deployment.
 However, you may need to use your own external CA. This doc will familiarize you with the certs signed by the PE certificate authority and then detail the procedures for replacing those certs and security credentials.

 > ###*Before You Begin*